nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 Examples:
-* `sort friend` Sorts and displays all contacts tagged as friend.
+* `sort friend` Sorts and displays all employees tagged as friend.
-* `sort friend family` Sorts and displays contacts tagged as either friend or family.
+* `sort friend family` Sorts and displays employees tagged as either friend or family.

 <img src = "" width=500 alt="output">